 The W.C.
 Triggs shoe store grounded the south corner of the block for a year or two around 1903 alongside the William Deane Sample Room wholesale liquor shop.
 When Triggs moved to the 400 block of Milwaukee Avenue at the end of 1904/beginning of 1905, the J.W.
 Brown saloon took over that spot.

 The Spring Café, the IGA Supermarket, and The Sportsman were among the myriad of restaurants, markets and shops moving in and out of the Bulkley building from the 1920s through the 1950s.
 Mrs. Clara Spring opened the Spring Café in the building as early as 1908.
-In 1923, the Spring Café advertised a multi-course Thanksgiving dinner that could be eaten at the restaurant or a “turkey, duck, or pig dinner made up to take home.”
-Mrs. Spring served Libertyville until at least 1927.
+In 1924, the Spring Café advertised a multi-course Thanksgiving dinner that could be eaten at the restaurant or a “turkey, duck, or pig dinner made up to take home.”
+Mrs. Spring served Libertyville until the mid to late 1920s.
 An IGA grocery store opened up on the northeast corner of Milwaukee Ave. and School Street about 1937.
 The IGA became Bogue’s IGA when George Phillip “Phil” Bogue, a long-time manager for A&P, took ownership in the mid-1940s.
 The store closed about 1957.
 The Sportsman, another long-term Bulkley Building tenant, opened on Lake Street in 1950 and moved to this building by June 1952.
 Bob Davis owned the store from about 1958 until his retirement in 1993.
 The store continued a few more years after his departure, but closed by 1997.